JoshSilveous/old-musiqtools/Task List.md

         🔲 Make popup change direction when reaching bottom or side of page 🐞 Reveal direction doesn't take into account a user's scroll position

+> useScale
+        🐞 Need to add form control so JForm elements are updated by localStorage

 ## Bug Fixes
 🐞 Fix iOS display issues
 🐞 ScaleInfoScale - Chord Name clipping when scaled